 Bio (Barb Stoddard)

-Stoddard earned her Master of Arts in Leadership and Training from Royal Roads University (2003).
-Her major project explored leadership qualities that enable a predominantly female workforce.
-She earned her Bachelor of Science in Rehabilitation Medicine from the University of British Columbia where she won the Special University Prize for Highest Academic Standing in the Faculty of Rehabilitation Medicine and the Occupational Therapy and Physiotherapy Associations’ awards for excellence in clinical practice.
+Stoddard earned a Master of Arts in Leadership and Training from Royal Roads University (2003).
+She completed a Bachelor of Science in Rehabilitation Medicine from the University of British Columbia (1970) winning the Special University Prize for Highest Academic Standing in the faculty and awards for excellence in occupational and physical therapy clinical practice.
+In 2019, Royal Roads awarded Stoddard the Kelly Outstanding Teaching Award, which recognizes outstanding teachers who make a positive contribution to the overall health and culture of the university.